Cathy Ulrich, President and Chief Executive Officer

 Suzanne has a special interest in leadership development and is experienced as a facilitator in this area; she has volunteered with United Way agencies to help build leadership capacity for non-profit boards.
-In her spare time, Suzanne loves to spend time outdoors with her husband and her two golden retrievers, Pirate and Guinness.

 Dr. Ronald Chapman, Vice President, Medicine; Regional Director, Northern Cancer Control Strategy

 Originally from South Africa, Dr. Chapman came to Canada in April 2007 bringing extensive experience in the health and public sectors to his leadership role.
 Beginning in 2007, Dr. Chapman held the position of Regional Director for the Northern Cancer Control Program, which was a dual appointment to both Northern Health and the BC Cancer Agency.
 In September 2009, Dr. Chapman shared the role of Chief Medical Health Officer for Northern Health and in July 2011 became the sole holder of the title.
 In March 2013 Dr. Chapman moved into the role of Vice President, Medicine.
 Dr. Chapman’s previous work experience includes: Director of Community Health, Director of Planning and Support, Senior Manager for Health programs, Executive Manager for Health Support, and Acting Chief Operating Officer in the Department of Health of the Free State, South Africa.